안녕하세요. 토미입니다. Let’s have fun learning Korean today!

 If I had known that the exam would be this difficult, I would have studied harder.

-Let’s see the next sentence, which expresses regret.
+Let’s see the following sentence, which expresses regret.

 그렇게 화낼 일도 아니었는데 내가 그냥 참을걸.

-Yes, that kind of angry moment comes in our lives, and you regret it after you show your temper, right?
+Yes, that kind of angry moment comes into our lives, and you regret it after you show your temper, right?

-Let’s read the next sample sentence, which used 았/었으면 좋았을걸.
+Let’s read the following sample sentence, which uses 았/었으면 좋았을걸.

 대학생 때 더 많이 여행을 다녔었으면 좋았을걸.